o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 We intend to have *one EC addition per row*, split the total $C_{\mathsf{msm}}$ computation into chunks that fit into our $N$-element SRS, and recombine this chunks.

 For $n=2^{15}$ the sub-circuits can be as follows:
-1. First sub-circuit will be proving just the initial sub-MSM bucket initialisation, `fill_buckets` --- $2^{15}$ additions, this sub-circuit/section we will repeated/folded $l$ times
+1. First sub-circuit will be proving just the initial MSM bucket initialisation, `fill_buckets` --- $2^{15}$ additions, this sub-circuit/section we will repeated/folded $l$ times
 2. Second sub-section doing the main going-over-the-buckets loop, but only half of it --- another $2^{15}$ additions, this section we only repeat once.
 3. Third sub-section is same as the second one, but goes over the second half of the buckets, taking another $2^{15}$ additions, only repeated once.